 that stimulate elimination through the urine and the digestive process, thereby fighting against water retention and allowing relief in the “heavy legs” effect.
 They can also help in case of high-fat diet and are a wonderful gall bladder and liver cleanse.

-Counter-indications: Cherries should never be mixed with starches (found mainly in cereals and potatoes) and not often with dairy products/foods.
+Counter-indications: Cherries should never be mixed with starches (found mainly in cereals and potatoes) because it causes indigestion.
+This rule is also applicable to all acid and sub-acid fruits.

 © Dulce Rodrigues